Cheap Campervan Hire in Hobart for Your Next Adventure

 - Hobart Airport Tourist Park Phone: (03) 6248 4551

-Hobart to Hobart Round Trip with Campervan Rental:
+Hobart to Launceston with Campervan Hire:

 - Day 1 - Hobart City - Pick up your campervan from the airport and head towards the local supermarket to stock up on your provisions.
 Drive down to the city and spend the morning visiting Constitution Dock and take a self-guided walk at Battery Point.
 If you happen to be in Hobart on a Saturday morning – do not miss the Salamanca Markets.
-Locals and visitors alike flock to this bustling market place for with Tasmanian art and craft, gourmet foods and fresh fruit and vegetables – just perfect for bargain hunters.
+Locals and visitors alike flock to this bustling marketplace for Tasmanian art and craft, gourmet foods and fresh fruit and vegetables – perfect for bargain hunters.

 In the afternoon drive up to Mt Wellington for majestic views over Hobart city.
 Mt Wellington is frequently covered with snow sometimes even in summer so please bring along some warm clothing as the winds can be icy at the summit.
-There are also a number of walking tracks for the adventurous mountain activities include trail biking and abseiling.
+There are also a number of walking tracks for the adventurous mountain activities including trail biking and abseiling.

 After lunch head south towards Port Arthurs on the Tasman Peninsula with your campervan and you will enjoy the scenic drive to Port Arthur taking in breathtaking seascapes with rolling farmlands and little villages.
 Port Arthur is one of Australia's most significant heritage areas and is open every day of the year.
 You can spend a couple of hours exploring the Port Arthur Historic Site.
 Remember to get your map and visitors guide form the Visitors Centre.
 If you are staying overnight we suggest you experience the Historic Ghost Tour – very interesting.